p4ulor/Object-Detector-App/docs/README.md

 base64 --wrap=0 google-services.json > google_services_json.base64
 ```

-5. The previous operations and variable names should match the code insiprevious step should cretring environment variable in Github Actions and be converted to a file that's placed in `app/` directory during the job execution (and before the gradle build step)
+5. Check that the file and variable names should match the code in the `build.gradle.kts` and match environment variables in Github Actions.
+The `google-services.json` file will be created and placed in `app/` directory during the job execution (and before the gradle build step) and the .jks file will be created too when doing a release build.
 10. More info
    - https://developers.google.com/android/guides/client-auth
    - https://developer.android.com/studio/publish/app-signing